ninbura/pokemon-on-the-analogue-pocket/readme.md

-# definitive guide to playing pokemon on the analogue pocket
+# definitive guide to playing Pokémon on the analogue pocket
 - [introduction](#introduction)
 - [optimal play method per game as of 2024/03/09](#optimal-play-method-per-game-as-of-20240309)
 - [play methods & pros/cons](#play-methods--proscons)